Part 1: WeighFit Review

 When clicking on the WeightNot website from Google I WAS REDIRECTED TO A SCAMMY SURVEY SITE!
 Upon doing this investigation I made multiple visits to the WeightNot website and it happened multiple times across multiple devices and browsers.
 Either their site has malware on it, or they profit off this somehow. – And before it’s suggested, this is only the site I have this issue on.
 I’m fairly confident that I do not have malware on my machine (at least before I visited the WeightNot site).

 After fighting with the scammy redirect I finally got to the WeigthNot website.
-There is still a page on the WeightNot dedicated to their WeightNot app.
+There is still a page on the WeightNot website dedicated to their WeightNot app.
 On that page there is an external links to get the app at the Google Play store and iTunes.
 With much excitement I clicked the Google play link, it opens the Google Play store and……

 We’re sorry, the requested URL was not found on this server.